tsvwg/wg-materials/ietf117/minutes-1.md

     * Martin Duke (individual): There are two things going on here.
 Shoiuld we say "don't do this", and should we  also require nodes to enforce that statement.
 I am little skeptical of the second, I think we should say MUST NOT.
     * Igor Lubashev: A network could be made to remove the option, if you make it choose that, and the receiver endpoint will not know the option was ever there, so it would not drop anything.
     * Christian: Networks can attach data.
 If they can remove it, we are in a better place than if they don't.
 That is better than building an end-to-end communications channel.
 If you add any clear text to UDP you increase the attack surface.
 It's an additional weakness that you attach to the protocol.
 We should not deploy in a secure protocol.
     * Mike Heard: The attack surface already exists.
-Teh surplus area can already be used, it has existed since UDP was created.
+Teh surplus are* can already be used, it has existed since UDP was created.
 There is no new threat.
-    * Christian: True, you can add data at the tail of a packet.
+    * Christian: True, you can add dat* at the tail of a packet.
 But now you ask that the endpoint has to process it.
     * Tom Herbert: If we deploy UDP Options and there's ever a DOS attack because of them, there is a risk of network providers dropping all packets with UDP Options.
 The risk is high for a new protocol that is yet to prove its usefulness and will be cut by operators.

 Slide: Basic Three Issues from IETF 116